 Detecting a treasure with a metal detector or geophysical instrument is very easy.
 Our treasure hunting devices are suitable for beginners, less experienced and professional users alike.
 This Quick Guide shows metal detectorists how to be successful in treasure hunting.

-1. Before you start the measurement
+1. Before you start measuring

 Prepare the treasure detector for a measurement in a specific area where you suppose a treasure.
 Most detectors require a power supply, which has to be connected to the control unit of the metal detector and a special probe.
 Usually, there are various probes available for metal detectors.
 Please check the appropriate product description.
 As soon as antenna and battery are connected to the metal detecting instrument, you can start your research.